The status of Chronic Kidney Disease in India

 So how is it to live with chronic kidney failure in India?

 As with most things Indian there is no single answer but many possible ones.
-But on the whole, one would have to say that it is only a little better than dying of it.
+But on the whole, one would have to say that the quality of life for people with kidney failure leaves a lot to be desired.

 Diabetes is a big cause of chronic kidney disease in India